What is an IPO?

 Who can invest in IPOs?

 One needs a valid PAN (Permanent Account Number) and bank account can invest in IPOs.
 Parents of minors can also apply on the behalf of their kids under a guardianship account opened for the benefit of a minor.
-It is important to note that all applicants need to have demat account before applying to IPOs.
+It is important to note that all applicants need to have demat account for applying to IPOs.
+Opening a demat account is now a completely online process and several companies waive off account opening charges.
+Investors can also take advantage of Basic Services Demat Account (BSDA) in case trading volumes are low.

 What are categories in which IPO allotment applications can be made?